New York Supreme Court: Appellate Division

 Appeals from Supreme Court decisions, as well as from the Surrogate's Court, Family Court, and Court of Claims, are heard by the New York Supreme Court, Appellate Division.
 This court is intermediate between the New York Supreme Court and the New York Court of Appeals.

 There is one Appellate Division, which for administrative purposes comprises four judicial departments.

+The First Department consists of the 1st and 12th Judicial Districts.
+The Second Department consists of the 2nd, 9th, 10th 11th and 13th Judicial Districts.
+The Third Department consists of the 3rd, 4th and 6th Judicial Districts.
+The Fourth Department consists of the 5th, 7th and 8th Judicial Districts.

 Decisions of the Appellate Division department panels are binding on the lower courts in that department, and also on lower courts in other departments unless there is contrary authority from the Appellate Division of that department.

 Appellate terms

 The Appellate Division of the Supreme Court in each judicial department is authorized to establish "appellate terms".
 An appellate term is an intermediate appellate court that hears appeals from the inferior courts within its designated counties or judicial districts, and are intended to ease the workload on the Appellate Division and provide a less expensive forum closer to the people.

 There are three appellate terms located in the 1st and 2nd Judicial Departments only, representing Downstate New York.
 These hear appeals from city, district, and justice courts that would otherwise be heard by the county courts instead.